Professor Patrick Jackson

 - a longitudinal study of how inmates and staff from Sonoma County's old linear jail fared during their transfer to a new generation jail

-- a meta-evaluation and review of the literature on the efficacy of alternative forms of defense counsel for defendants charged with crime
+- a co-authored meta-evaluation and review of the literature on the efficacy of alternative forms of defense counsel for defendants charged with crime

 - a critical review of varied data sources for the study of crime